Course Catalog 2015-2016

 Copies of letters concerning actions taken by the Committee on Academic Standards are placed in the students' folders in the registrar's and dean of students' offices.
 Summary records of the committee's actions are maintained by the dean for academic advising and support.

 A note of the committee's actions is kept as a part of the student's permanent academic record.
 The fact that a student has received a letter of warning or has been placed on conditional enrollment does not appear on copies of the student's transcript that are sent from the College.
-A student advised to withdraw or required to withdraw from Kenyon is given the opportunity to complete a Declaration of Withdrawal form.
-By so doing, the student will have voluntarily withdrawn from the College, and his or her transcript will so indicate.
-If a completed Declaration of Withdrawal form is not submitted by a student who is required to withdraw, the student's transcript will indicate "Required to withdraw: date."
+A student advised to withdraw from Kenyon is given the opportunity to complete a Declaration of Withdrawal form.
+By so doing, the student will have voluntarily withdrawn from the College.
+In both cases, the student's transcript will indicate "Date of Withdraw: date."

 Withdrawal from the College.
 Students who plan to leave Kenyon for the remainder of a semester, or for a semester or more (except students studying under the auspices of the Center for Global Engagement), or permanently, must declare their intentions to the dean of students or the dean for academic advising and support by completing a Declaration of Withdrawal form.

 Grades and credit.
 Grades and credit for students withdrawing from the College depend on the time of the withdrawal.
 Here is the policy:

 * Students who complete the first semester of year courses may request credit for that work.
 Half credit is granted if approved by both the instructor and the student's advisor.
 The grade assigned is usually, but not necessarily, the tentative grade.
 Instructors may require a final exam.
 In the absence of such a request for half credit, W is recorded as above.